Jimdo/puppet-skeleton/TESTING.md

     $ bundle install

+If you like to install the gems locally inside the module, do this instead:

+    $ bundle install --path vendor/gems

 Now you can use `bundle exec` to execute a command from the gemset, for example:

     $ bundle exec rake test